The Message of 1 Corinthians 2:10

 Our faith, like that of the Corinthian church, is constantly under attack from the world around us.

-We live in a world where men’s points of view openly contradict the fundamental principles of the Christian faith as revealed in God’s word.
+We live in a world where men’s points of view openly compete and contradict the fundamental principles of the Christian faith as revealed in God’s word.

 We, too, place a high value on education, rationalization, and free thought – all of which are beneficial – over faith in God.